syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 }
 {% endhighlight %}

-### Collection of user defined types
+### Collection of user-defined types

-To display a list of user defined items in the picker drop down, create a `SfDataGrid.GridPickerColumn` and set its `ItemsSource` property to a user-defined collection.
-Initially the picker column will be displayed with the values from the [GridColumn.MappingName](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) property of the column if the [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~DisplayMemberPath.html) and [ValueMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ValueMemberPath.html) are not set.
+To display a list of user-defined items in the picker drop down, create a `SfDataGrid.GridPickerColumn` and set its `ItemsSource` property to a user-defined collection.
+Initially, the picker column will be displayed with the values from the [GridColumn.MappingName](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) property of the column if the [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~DisplayMemberPath.html) and [ValueMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ValueMemberPath.html) are not set.

 #### DisplayMemberPath

-Displays a value by comparing the values of the properties set as `GridColumn.MappingName` and `ValueMemberPath` in their respective underlying collections.
+Displays a value by comparing values of the properties set as `GridColumn.MappingName` and `ValueMemberPath` in their respective underlying collections.
 If the values of `ValueMemberPath` property contains the current value of `MappingName` property, its corresponding value of `DisplayMemberPath` property is displayed in the `GridCell`.
-Or else the `GridCell` appears blank.
-However in edit mode the values of the `DisplayMemberPath` property are displayed as the picker items.
+Orelse the `GridCell` appears blank.
+However, in edit mode the values of the `DisplayMemberPath` property are displayed as picker items.

 #### ValueMemberPath

-Once editing is ended, the column having the `MappingName` equal to the `ValueMemberPath` has its data changed to the corresponding `ValueMemberPath` value for the selected `DisplayMemberPath` value in the picker.
+Once editing completed, the column having the `MappingName` equal to the `ValueMemberPath` has its data changed to the corresponding `ValueMemberPath` value for the selected `DisplayMemberPath` value in the picker.

 ### Customization of picker dropdown values